cleesmith/writing_fodder/README.md

 - Make sure your outline and manuscript files exist and are properly formatted
 - Check that your API key is set correctly
 - Verify that your Anthropic account has the required Tier 2 or Tier 3 access
-- Try using shorter chapters if you're hitting token limits

 ---